yuval-beiser/algo-trading/AllCode.md

 and
 crossind1 = true
 then begin
-Sell longbuyingPower2 Shares Next Bar at Market;
+Sell  Next Bar at Market;
 crossind2 = true;

 // Generate an intra-bar alert